 Mint is one of the easiest plants to grow in the garden but you have to be careful to keep it well tended.
 Mint is fairly invasive and will quickly spread outside of it’s designated growing spot.

 We are loyal Kentucky Derby watchers and love to watch the horses run while sipping a tasty mint julep!
 Not into mint juleps?
-You can also use this minted simple syrup in your morning coffee or drizzle it over a warm chocolate cake for a minty sweet flavor.
+You can also use it in your morning coffee or drizzle it over a warm chocolate cake for a minty sweet flavor.

-You need about 1 1/2 cups of slightly packed mint.
-Other than that, your mint simple syrup contains just sugar and water.
+You need about 1 cup of slightly packed mint.
+Other than that, it contains just sugar and water.
 Put everything into a pot on the stove and less than 10 minutes later you have mint simple syrup.
 Let cool before storing in a tightly sealed glass container for 2 weeks or so.

 Mint Simple Syrup Recipe